Castilla–La Mancha: Cortes of Castilla–La Mancha

-Since the Spanish regional elections of 2015, the Cortes of Castilla–La Mancha has consisted of 16 deputies from the conservative People's Party, 15 from the socialist PSOE and 2 from the left-wing Podemos.
+Since the Spanish regional elections of 2023, the Cortes of Castilla–La Mancha has consisted of 17 deputies from social democratic PSOE, 12 from conservative People's Party and 4 from far right Vox.
 The Cortes sits in the former Franciscan convent in Toledo, the Edificio de San Gil ("San Gil building").

 Council of Government

 The Council of Government is the collegial executive organ of the region.
 It directs regional political and administrative action, exercises an executive function and regulatory powers under the Spanish Constitution of 1978, the Statute of Autonomy, and the laws of the nation and region.
 The Council of Government consists of the president, vice presidents (if any) and the Councilors.

 President of the Junta

 The President of the Junta directs the Council of Government and coordinates the functions of its members.
 The president is elected by the Cortes from among its members, then formally named by the monarch of Spain.
 The president's official residence is the Palace of Fuensalida in Toledo.